Neural-Systems-at-UIO/nutil/docs/testing.rst

 **2. Automated validation on a local machine**

 For a more thorough validation, the Validator is initiated manually on a local machine with a larger collection of test datasets.
+These are not shared on Github.

 **Ground truth datasets**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Synthetic dataset described in the validation section of Groeneboom et al, 2020 (DOI: 10.3389/fninf.2020.00037).
 This comprised two sections, with objects of known size and anatomical location utilising the Allen Mouse Brain Atlas CCF3 v2015.

 2. Same dataset as above but with hemisphere masks applied to validate the mask feature.

 3. Synthetic dataset composed of three sections with objects of known size and anatomical location in the Waxholm Space Atlas of the Sprague Dawley rat v4.